-Our Chaplain organises Playgroup on a Monday morning from 9:00am to 10:30am.
+Our Chaplain organises Playgroup on a Wednesday morning from 9:00am to 10:30am.
 Activities include social interaction, craft, singing, playing and storytelling.
 Morning tea is provided with parents socialising.
+A gold coin donation towards morning tea is requested.
 Children from 0-Pre-Prep years are most welcome.